jodelamo/AnyIpsum/README.md

 Variations are stored in `Ipsum.plist`, and will be read upon application launch.

-Feel free to fork and improve.
+Feel free to add more lorem ipsum variations in a PR, and they will be considered.

 ## Install